KyleOndy/kyleondy.com/provider/notes/haskell.markdown

 Some notes below on Haskell.

-Typeclasses ~ interfaces
+* Typeclasses are kind of like interfaces
-Do not use the `read` typeclass
+* Do not use the `read` typeclass